epinowcast/epinowcast/README.md

 #### Process model

-A commonly used process model in nowcasting is to model the expected counts by date of reference via a lognormal random walk.
+A commonly used process model in nowcasting is to model the expected counts by date of reference via a geometric random walk.
 This aims to strike a balance between capturing the underlying data generation process while being primarily dependent on the information provided by available observations and their reporting delays.
 Users may specify